nevarsin/nevarsin.github.io/_posts/2019-12-03-raspberry-router..markdown

 - enable all blacklists
 - consider whether to enable the dashboard: while it is cool, it will end up doing a lot of writings to your Raspi's SD and you will just look at it once or twice.

-Ok now you also have a fancy, adfree, DNS server.
+Ok now you also have a fancy, ad-free, DNS server.

 # Conclusion